 Fill out the form below & contact us.

 Professional Mold Remediation Done Right

 Mold exists all around us, but when certain areas in your home or office remain damp for extended periods of time, it creates the perfect environment for active mold growth.
-Did you know that it only takes 24 hours for mold to start growing after experiencing water damage?
+Did you know that mold only takes 24 hours to grow after experiencing water damage?

 Naturally, our first instinct is to clean it up.
 But trying to get rid of mold damage in a DIY fashion can sometimes cause the spores to spread and cross-contaminate other areas instead.
-It is also a health risk if you do not undertake the correct steps or use the protective equipment needed to protect yourself and your family from exposure.
+It is also a health risk if you do not take the correct steps or use protective equipment to protect yourself and your family from exposure.

 When you start to look for a company to take care of the problem, you might come across many different terms which can sound confusing.
-Mold removal, mold remediation, mold mitigation, mold abatement – Are they the same thing?
+Mold removal, mold remediation, mitigation, and abatement.
+Are they the same thing?
 And which one do you need?